odoo/owl/doc/reference/environment.md

    A    B
 ```

-This way, all components share the same `QWeb` instance.
-Owl internally requires
-that the environment has a `qweb` key which maps to a
-[`QWeb`](qweb_engine.md) instance.
-This is the QWeb instance that will be used to
-render each templates in this specific component tree.
-Note that if no `QWeb`
-instance is provided, Owl will simply generate it on the fly.

-The environment is mostly static.
-Each application is free to add anything to
-the environment, which is very useful, since this can be accessed by each sub
-component.
+Also, the `env` object is frozen when the application is started.
+This is done
+to ensure a simpler mental model of what's happening in runtime.
+Note that it
+is only shallowly frozen, so sub objects can be modified.

 ## Setting an environment

-An Owl application needs an [environment](environment.md) to be executed.
-The
-environment has an important key: the [QWeb](qweb_engine.md) instance, which will render
-all templates.

-Whenever a root component `App` is mounted, Owl will setup a valid environment by
-following the next steps:

-- take the `env` object defined on `App.env` (if no `env` was explicitly setup,
-  this will return the empty `env` object defined on `Component`)
-- if `env.qweb` is not set, then Owl will create a `QWeb` instance.

-The correct way to customize an environment is to simply set it up on the root
+The correct way to customize an environment is to simply give it to the `App`,
-component class, before the first component is created:
+whenever it is created.

 ```js
 const env = {